OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: Introduction

 \section{Introduction}

-Big data in the automotive industry is of increasing concern, considering that connected vehicles may produce several gigabytes of data per hour.
-Centrally processing this deluge of data at the fleet level is impractical.
-However, with OODIDA (On-board/Off-board Distributed Data Analytics), which is a platform that facilitates the distribution and concurrent execution of data analytics tasks in a heterogeneous system, we can process a substantial amount of data.
-This is a major step towards facilitating efficient big data analytics in vehicular networks.
+Big data in the automotive industry is of increasing concern, considering that connected vehicles may produce large volumes of data per hour.
+When dealing with a fleet of vehicles, centrally processing such data is impractical, if not infeasible.
+However, with OODIDA (On-board/Off-board Distributed Data Analytics), which is a platform that facilitates the distribution and concurrent execution of real-time data analytics tasks in a heterogeneous system, we can conveniently process vehicle telemetry data as batches or pseudo-realtime streams close to the data source.
+This is a step towards facilitating efficient big data analytics in vehicular networks.
 The majority of the computational work is carried out on client devices (on-board), so-called edge devices, and only a supplementary part on the server (off-board).
-OODIDA is a distributed system that connects analysts with a large number of on-board units (OBUs).
-In principle, it could be used for general distributed data processing tasks.
-However, it has been designed for the automotive domain and is intended for data exploration and rapid prototyping on a fleet of reference vehicles.
-A schematic overview of OODIDA is provided in Fig.~\ref{fig:context}: $m$ users interact with a central cloud application $b$ (bridge) that connects them to $n$ clients, which are OBUs.
-The main feature of our system is distributing and concurrently processing decentralized data analytics tasks of arbitrarily duration.
-We provide a JSON-based language-agnostic interface for user and client applications.
-In addition, error handling mechanisms address the issue of intermittent availability of client devices.

-This paper presents the architecture of OODIDA as well as use cases that illustrate how this framework solves real-world problems.
-We do not present a fully fledged-out solution, partly for the sake of brevity, and partly due to legal agreements that prevent us from publicly sharing source code artifacts.
-In summary, the contributions of this paper are: